How To Sew a Knit Skirt | Free Skirt Sewing Pattern

 My daughter has been begging me for some mommy and me skirts for summer and since I know I only have a few more years until she realizes that matching your mom is totally "uncool" I jumped at the opportunity!

 One of the things I get asked the most for is my favorite tips for sewing with knit fabric!
-I know it can be so intimidating to beginners so I’m going to share a few to help take out the guesswork!
+I know it can be so intimidating to beginners so I'm going to share a few to help take out the guesswork of how to sew a knit skirt!

 Read THIS post for even more tips on sewing with knit fabric.